htcondor/htcondor/docs/version-history/development-release-series-89.rst

    man page for details.
    :ticket:`7381`

-   This features is not presently avaiable on Windows.
+   This feature is not presently available on Windows.

 -  Added :class:`htcondor.JobStatus` enumeration to the Python bindings.
    :ticket:`7726`